vegarringdal/simple-html/README.md

 ---

-Sometimes you might need to send a message to another part of you application, for this you can use built in `transmitter` functions.
-You should only send new sting, numbers or new objects with no reference to other objects/elements, so you dont prevent garbage collector from cleaning up.
+Sometimes you might need to send a message to another part of your application, for this you can use built in `transmitter` functions.
+You should only send new sting, numbers or new objects with no reference to other objects/elements, so you don't prevent garbage collector from cleaning up.

 ```ts
 import { html } from 'lit-html';